 She still has a piece of the fabric and rope from Wrapped Coast.
 “I’ve got a little box at home.
 I’ve got little souvenirs of a lot of John’s projects,” she says.

 For Kaldor, of course, Wrapped Coast was only the beginning.
 The success not only gave him the confidence to start his own business, John Kaldor Fabricmaker, but also the vision for Kaldor Public Art Projects.
 And 50 years and 34 projects later, it’s still going strong.

 The Living Archives project is aiming to bring together memories and firsthand experiences of the 34 Kaldor Public Art Projects presented over the past five decades.

 To share your story and personal memories visit the Living Archives online.

-Art Guide Australia is a proud media partner of 50 years of Kaldor Public Art Projects.
+Art Guide Australia is proud to be a media partner celebrating 50 years of Kaldor Public Art Projects.